La mia parola

-La mia parola (Italian for "My word") is a song by Italian DJ and music producer Shablo, featuring Guè, Joshua and Tormento.
-It competed at the Sanremo Music Festival 2025, finishing in 18th position.
+La mia parola (Italian for "My word") is a song by Italian DJ and music producer Shablo, featuring guest vocals by Italian singer Joshua and Italian rappers Guè and Tormento.
+It competed at the Sanremo Music Festival 2025, finishing in 18th position and served as the lead single from Shablo's fourth studio album, Manifesto.

 Music video

 A music video, produced by Borotalco.tv and directed by Enea Colombi, was released on 12 February 2025 on Shablo's YouTube channel.